 The Loire Valley has more than 150 castles so it is impossible to see them all.
 You should aim to see 2 or 3 castles if you are on your own or about 4 castles if someone else is driving, giving you time to rest in between.
 You have a couple of options.
 You can either take a day trip to Loire Valley from Paris or stay at Loire Valley (in Amboise or Tours) for a few days.
-A good tip is to plan your Loire Valley day tour for visiting the French castles in advance (especially during the summer).
+A good tip is to plan your Loire Valley day tour in advance for visiting the French castles (especially during the summer).

 Château d’Azay-Le-Rideau was built between 1518 and 1527 by a rich banker – Gilles Berthelot.
 Located in the west area of the Loire Valley, Azay-Le-Rideau is a prime example of an early-Renaissance château: with the intention of living a luxurious life, the craftsmanship of the stonework is breath-taking, as are the beautiful windows.
-As you climb up the Italian-styled loggia staircase, you can admire the central courtyard and the staircase itself, which is also decorated with salamanders and ermines of François I. The castle was so luxurious that the king, François I, seized it, causing its owner to flee.
-By some miracle, the castle managed to survive the French revolution, making it an example of the royal lifestyle between the 16th and 19th century.
+As you climb up the Italian-styled loggia staircase, you can admire the central courtyard and the staircase itself, which is also decorated with salamanders and hermines of François I. The castle was so luxurious that the king, François I, seized it, causing its owner to flee.
+By some miracle, the castle managed to survive the French revolution, making it an example of the royal lifestyle between the 16th and 19th centuries.

-Visiting the Château of Azay-Le-Rideau (€8.50): There is no need to get an audioguide, as every room has panels that explain them well in English.
+Recommendations to visit the Château of Azay-Le-Rideau (€8.50): There is no need to get an audioguide, as every room has panels that explain them well in English.
 A good place to start would be the castle attic, after which you can make your way down through the luxurious Renaissance rooms, where you can admire the fine tapestries and fireplaces.
 Make sure you don’t forget to walk around the romantic and peaceful garden, designed in the 19th century.

 Villandry is the second most visited castle in the west side of Loire valley.
 It is famous for its extensive gardens, considered to be the best in the entire Loire Valley.
 Finished in 1536, Villandry was the last great Renaissance French castle built on the Loire.
 As another project financed by François I, the château and gardens were inspired by Italian Renaissance.
 The landscaped gardens are some of the finest in France, occupying 6 hectares, filled with beautifully manicured lime trees, ornamental vines, and fountains.